bstarynk/melt-monitor-2015/CodeGen.md

 * The `and` & `or` connectives are for *and-then* (like `&&` in C) or *or-else* (like `||` in C) variadic expressions

 * The `sequence` connective requires at least one son.
 It is like `progn` in Lisp or comma operator in C, so is variadic

 * The `tuple` and `set` connectives are variadic expressions to build tuples and sets from item arguments.

 * If the connective is some *signature-item*, the expression is a closure application.

 * If the connective is some *routine-item*, the expression is a routine call.
 Arguments should obey the type of its `signature`

+* If the connective is some *field-item*, the expression is some pointer value, and we access the field (of its owning type)

 * If the connective is a *primitive-item* of `descr` : `primitive` and `signature` : *signature-item*, the expression is a primitive